Close Menu

 Plus, studies show that a high-protein diet can help with losing fat and gaining muscle at the same time.
 Research shows that, while in a calorie deficit, consuming more protein than you normally might can help preserve your lean body mass (aka muscle mass) than being in a calorie deficit without changing your protein intake.

-In people who have already been following a strength training program, increasing protein intake and following a heavy weight-lifting routine leads to improvements in body composition.
+In people who have already been following a strength training program, increasing protein intake and following a heavy weight lifting routine leads to improvements in body composition.

-Put it all together: Calorie cycling
+Calorie cycling

 It sounds confusing that you have to eat fewer calories than you burn to lose fat, but you have to eat more calories than you burn to build muscle.
 It’s actually pretty simple when you learn about the concept of calorie cycling: modifying your calorie and macronutrient intake to match your goal for the day.